mftzk/aws-onoff-autodiscovery/README.md

 # Addtional Information
-> Add tags on your instances ShutDown: True for autoshutdown, StartUp: True for autostartup
+Add tags on your instances `ShutDown:True` for autoshutdown `StartUp: True` for autostartup

 ## Install Dependencies
 ```